ankurgoel77/bChainLotto/jordan/how_to_play.md

 - generating the winning numbers requires the lotto to be finalized (recommended to wait for enough players to generate a suitable pot)

 ## Player
-Once the creator has deployed the contract, the player will run `cli_player.py`
+Once the creator has deployed the contract, the player will run `python cli_player.py` in bash.

 Player will then input their private key and the address of the contract when prompted.